LuisEstebanAcevedoBringas/helloWorld/readme.md

 ### R

-1) Install Java JDK using `brew install r` on MacOS or download the installer from CRAN on Windows.
+1) Install R using `brew install r` on MacOS or download the installer from CRAN on Windows.
 2) Run `Rscript hello.R`